What is strategic sourcing?

 Step 1: Identify spend areas

 Critical to this step is prioritizing the various spend areas based on the objectives of the company.
 Collect data about your company, analyze the data, and build the framework you’ll need to divide the entire supply chain into various categories.
-This will help you in categorizing spend and understanding where the spend is taking place.
+This will help you categorize spend and understand where the spend is taking place.

 Step 2: Perform Supply Market Analysis